What is the Earned Income Tax Credit (EITC)? |

 Back to top |

 Yes.
 To qualify for the Earned Income Tax Credit, you must live in the U.S. for more than half the year.
-You must also be a U.S. citizen or legal resident.
-Or if you’re a nonresident alien, you must be married to a U.S. citizen or legal resident and filing a joint tax return.
+You must also be a U.S. citizen or resident alien.
+If not, you must be married to a U.S. citizen or resident alien and filing a joint tax return. |

 |